-Let us put away our cares, just for a day.
-For a golden moment we’ll forget our tasks and our worries.
-We’ll visit the meadow by the stream and pick honeyed blossoms for our hair.
-O’er the hills we’ll stroll, wildwood whispers drawing us close.
-A speckled fawn, a rose-white apple tree, both nestled among the firs.
-We linger until the evening mist guides us back home, wholesome and happy, having spent the day with earth’s energy.
+Let us put away our cares, just for a golden day.
+We’ll stroll o’er the hills, wildwood whispers beckoning us to a speckled fawn or a rose-white apple tree nestled among the firs.
+We’ll visit the meadow by the stream and lie in its cool grass.
+We can eat wild berries and pick honeyed blossoms for our hair.
+We’ll linger until the evening mist sends us home, wholesome and happy, renewed by our day with earth’s energy.

 Margot re-read the words she’d written and stared longingly out the window, listening to the rain drops conversing with her window pane.